anton-danylov/Experiments/LargeFileSorter/readme.md

 ## How to run
-Rebuild solution all required files will be copied to /Bin folder.
+Build Release configuration and all required files will be copied to /Bin folder.
 Then edit and run /Bin/!generate.bat and then /Bin/!sort.bat

 ## Components